kulvait/KCT_ctiol/README.md

 git clone --recurse-submodules
 ```

+We use relative [url](https://www.gniibe.org/memo/software/git/using-submodule.html) to improve experience for http protocol users.

 ### [Plog](https://github.com/SergiusTheBest/plog) logger

 Logger Plog is used for logging.
 It is licensed under the Mozilla Public License Version 2.0.